Relintai/pandemonium_engine_docs/tutorials/performance/vertex_animation/animating_thousands_of_fish.rst

 doing so will be faster than moving thousands of MeshInstances per frame, it'll still likely be slow.

-In the next tutorial we will cover how to use :ref:`Particles <class_Particles>` to take advantage of the GPU and move each fish around individually while still receiving the benefits of instancing.
+In the next tutorial we will cover how to use `Particles <class_Particles>` to take advantage of the GPU and move each fish around individually while still receiving the benefits of instancing.